 A detailed induction programme is followed by a mentoring programme during which teachers observe and review lessons taught within Park Community Academy to further develop their own skills.

-In additional to more specialist curriculum training depending upon the area of interest/expertise all staff receive mandatory Safeguarding, Manual Handling and Fire/Risk assessment training.
+In addition to more specialist curriculum training depending upon the area of interest/expertise, all staff receive mandatory Safeguarding, Manual Handling and Fire/Risk assessment training.

 The school benefits from having its own trainers in Team Teach and sign language, (SSE).

 8. How will my child be included in activities outside the classroom including school trips?

 As a fully inclusive school, all children participate in whole school, curriculum and off-site activities.
 The extent to which each child participates and the levels of support received will vary between children and across time but we differentiate the activities and expectations to enable all children to take part.

 Parents are asked to give generic permission for their child to participate in activities in support of the curriculum.
 All off-site activities will be risk assessed.